entazis/experience-log/README.md

 The company aimed to develop an application capable of monitoring power plant dropouts and notifying users promptly upon their occurrence.

 Technical Solution:
 I was responsible for designing and implementing the web scraping component of the project.
 This involved developing a script that systematically extracts dropout data from targeted websites.
 The collected data was then formatted and stored in a CSV file, ready for integration with the alert system.
-This functionality is crucial for the application’s ability to provide real-time updates and maintain a high level of service reliability for the users.
+This functionality is crucial for the application's ability to provide real-time updates and maintain a high level of service reliability for the users.

 Skills: Python · Git · Data Science